 you do not want the specified disks to be formatted.

-When will I hear from Oracle after the test results
+When will I hear from Oracle after the test results are submitted?

 In approximately five business days, depending on the demand for